getpatchwork/patchwork/docs/deployment.md

 ### Configure Database

 PostgreSQL created a user account called `postgres`; you will need to run commands as this user.
-Use this account to create the database that patchwork will use, using the credentials we configured earlier.
+Use this account to create the database that Patchwork will use, using the credentials we configured earlier.

     $ sudo -u postgres createdb $PW_DB_NAME